-- While it's roasting, saute the onions over medium heat in olive oil, until translucent.
-About 8 minutes.
-Remove from pan.
-Add more olive oil and add the mushrooms.
-Saute for 5 minutes, add the white wine and cook for another 5 minutes, or until wine has reduced.
-Add the onions back into the pan, add minced garlic.
-Mix and let the flavors meld together for a few minutes.
+- While the pork loin is roasting, saute the onions and mushrooms over medium heat in olive oil.
+Add garlic and the white wine and let it cook until the wine has reduced.
+Add the onions and mushrooms back into the pan.

-- Slice the pork, put it back into the dish, spoon the sauce over the top.
-Add mushrooms and onions.
+- After 15 minutes, slice the pork and put it back into the dish and spoon the sauce over the top.
+Top with mushrooms, onions, and chopped rosemary.